998 related texts · 2 related myths · Page 2 of 21

 Joseph was brought down to Egypt (Genesis 39:1).
 Lamentations gives the frame: "Good is the man who sits alone and is silent, for he will bear the yoke upon himself.
 He will put hi...

 The Book of Maccabees I gives us a stark glimpse.
-Imagine this: a decree echoes across the land, reaching every corner of the kingdom.
-Antiochus IV Epiphanes, the Seleucid king, is...
+A decree echoes across the land, reaching every corner of the kingdom.
+Antiochus IV Epiphanes, the Seleucid king, isn't just askin...

 The Second Book of Maccabees tells a harrowing, yet inspiring, story of faith and resistance.
 It recounts the persecution of Jews under the rule of Antiochus IV Epiphanes, a Seleuc...